MarjoleinAardewijn/web-design-1920/README.md

 ![Legend Final Prototype](https://user-images.githubusercontent.com/23479038/80109979-772c8000-857e-11ea-9cc7-b2065c8954fc.png "Legend Key Bindings Keyboard Final Prototype")

-Besides the key bindings I also added more options to the home and work select boxes, so that I could also use the app when travelling to or from other stations.
+Besides the key bindings I also added more options to the home and work select boxes, so that Marijn could also use the app when travelling to or from other stations.
 The cities/places I added for now are:
 - Schiphol
 - Almere